Atalanta 0 Inter 0: Nerazzurri's top-four ambitions suffer a setback

 With Lazio and Roma playing each other on Sunday, the game in Bergamo gave Luciano Spalletti's side the opportunity to leapfrog both of their rivals into third.

-As it is a share of the spoils from Saturday's underwhelming clash leaves them in fifth place, level on 60 points with the sides from the capital after a third Serie A game without a win.
+As it is a share of the spoils from Saturday's underwhelming clash moves them up to fourth, level on 60 points with the sides from the capital after a third Serie A game without a win.

 It could have been a very different story had Ivan Perisic taken any one of the three clear-cut openings afforded to him, the Croatian showing an uncharacteristic lack of composure in front of goal.